-For businesses requesting working capital assistance through the Recovery Grant offered by the SBF Program, BDE could determine an estimated monthly working capital need by reviewing Business Applicant's tax returns to determine an average monthly working capital expense for the business.
+For businesses requesting working capital assistance through the Recovery Grant offered by the SBF Program, BDE could determine an estimated monthly working capital need by reviewing Business Applicant's Puerto Rico State Corporate Tax Returns to determine an average monthly working capital expense for the business.
 Using the average working capital expense calculated for the business, BDE will multiply that number times six (6) to determine the Business Applicant's maximum eligible working capital assistance.

-For businesses that started prior to the storm(s) and are still open or are planning to reopen as the same business, the working capital award will be calculated based on prestorm tax returns and/or after storm tax returns.
+For businesses that started prior to the storm(s) and are still open or are planning to reopen as the same business, the working capital award will be calculated based on prestorm Puerto Rico State Corporate Tax Returns and/or after storm Puerto Rico State Corporate Tax Returns.
 Depending on the time the business started, the working capital will be prorated accordingly in order to justly and calculate the disaster recovery grant and unmet need.
 For businesses that started after Hurricanes Irma and/or María, but before March 25, 2020 (launching date of the SBF Program), the most current year tax return will be used to calculate working capital.